quanted/VPopLib/README.md

 ## Creating an executable to use VPopLib

 The interface for VPopLib is contained in the header file vpoplib.h.
-This provides all the access necessary to load the model parameters, execute a simulation run, and get results.
+This provides all the access necessary for the c++ compiler.
+In a simple example, imagine a small c++ project called VPLibUser which uses VPopLib to load values and execute a simulation run.

 ### Windows

-In a simple example, imagine a small c++ project called VPLibUser which uses VPopLib to load values and execute a simulation run.
 In order to compile, vpoplib.h must be in the "include" path for VPLibUser.
 This can be done in Visual Studio by adding the directory containing vpoplib.h to the Additional Include Directories field of Project Properties->C/C++->General.
 Alternately, vpoplib.h can be moved to the project header file folder.
 You have to idenfity the location of the libvpop.lib file in order to link the library with VPLibUser.